 Amplify is the online content portal for the National Music Centre (NMC).
 We strive to provide high-quality, informative, and entertaining content to a wide range of audiences who share a passion for music.

 Brandon Wallis moved from his hometown of Swift Current, SK to work in Vancouver’s film industry at age 18.
 After realizing it wasn’t always what it’s cracked up to be, he went back to school and earned a degree in New Media with honours.
 Between living in three different provinces (and roughly 10 cities), Brandon has worked as a freelance web designer, graphic designer, photographer, animator, and videographer/video editor.
 He has also worked in advertising sales and layout/design for a newspaper; set decoration, art direction, and props on several films; and a myriad of other jobs, ranging from roughneck to crab boat fisherman.
-Currently, he is the manager of content and production for the National Music Centre.
+Currently, he is the Director of Marketing, Communications, and Visitor Experience for the National Music Centre.

 Originally from Winnipeg, Julijana Capone is NMC’s senior publicist and the managing editor of Amplify.
 Also a freelance writer, her work has previously appeared at HuffPost Music Canada, BeatRoute, Winnipeg’s now defunct alt-weekly Uptown Magazine, and more.
 For Amplify, she has profiled historic Canadian music venues—including infamous outsider nightspot Die Maschine in Winnipeg—and interviewed industry trailblazers, such as late teen idol Bobby Curtola, Vancouver’s original rock ‘n’ roll DJ, Red Robinson, blues queen Rita Chiarelli, and others.

 Juliette Jagger is a Canadian music journalist.
 Her byline has appeared in such media outlets as The Huffington Post, Noisey, and This Week In Palestine.
 She currently is an editor here at Amplify, and is the creator of NMC’s ongoing interview series Origin Stories, which uncovers the stories behind hit songs.
 She is also associate editor of US-based outlet CelebrityAccess.

 Previously, Juliette has held positions as Communications Coordinator for Canadian Music Week, and as the curator of New Music From The Inbox, an independent music segment that runs weekly via AJournalofMusicalThings.com.